neilmispelaar/canada-campaign-page/README.md

 Source: https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/templates-detailed-specifications/campaign-pages.html

-## Getting Started
+## Building Mockups

+The following section takes the reader through some important prerequisites and then the steps that are recommended to build out the mockups for Campaign pages.

 ### Prerequisites

-Review the section entitled Government of Canada Rules and Regs
+Before we start designing anything, it would be a good idea to review the literature written and adopted by the Government of Canada pertaining to Web content, design and implementation.

-Review the section entitled [Government of Canada Rules and Regs](#government-of-canada-rules-and-regs)
+The section entitled [Government of Canada Rules and Regs](#government-of-canada-rules-and-regs) has descriptions and links to all of the relevant documentation.

-## Building Mockups
+Emphasis should be placed on reviewing the [Content and IA Specification](#content-and-ia-specification) as well as the [Content Style Guide](#canadaca-content-style-guide).
+This is because the Standards on Web focuses more on implementation and less on content and design.

 ### Step 1: Determine what header and footer you are using